AliceWonderMiscreations/SimpleCache/API.md

 * `protected function adjustKey($key): string`
   This method takes the `key` provided by the web application and turns it into the namespaced obfuscated `key` that is used with the cache engine.
-It returns a string, the new `key` that is used with the cache engine.
+It returns a string, the obfuscated `key` that is used with the cache engine.

 * `protected function setWebAppPrefix($str): void`
   When the web application specifies a custom namespace it wants to use for its